41Baloo/TLState/README.md

----

 # TLState

 A standalone, dependency-free TLS 1.3 state machine for Go—ideal for adding TLS support to any byte-oriented transport.

 ⚠️ **Experimental**: This project is under active development.
-There are likely bugs, edge-case failures, and (possibly) insecure corner-cases.
+There are may be bugs, edge-case failures, and (possibly) insecure corner-cases.
 Use at your own risk.

 ---